 The popularity of these stores is growing among Western lands as well.
 Although relatively smaller in terms of size and product range compared to their counterparts in the United States, Japanese drugstores certainly hold their own when it comes to product quality, pricing, and of course, customer service.
 Prices can be driven even lower if you take advantage of the tax-free system for overseas visitors.
 Here's a deeper look at five reasons why you, too, should drop by a drugstore too if you visit Japan!

-Reason 1: Quality Products Available at Reasonable Prices, Giving You Excellent Value for Money
+Reason 1: Quality Products Available at Reasonable Prices

 The most prominent characteristic of Japan's drugstores can be summed up in one word: "Value".
 Products on store shelves can be bought at considerably cheaper prices than at convenience stores or supermarkets.
 This is believed to be made possible by the following three conditions: